DhanashriLohar/Power-BI-Projects/README.md

 Attrition by Gender: This KPI breaks down the attrition rate by gender, enabling analysis of attrition patterns among male and female employees.

+Years at Company: This KPI represents the average years of employee working at company.

 Graphs:

 Attrition by Salary: This graph visualizes the attrition rate based on salary levels, allowing for a comparison of attrition patterns across different salary ranges.